 You must also make sure that you register with a suitable safety passport scheme to prove that you have the knowledge of safety procedures to work on site.
 For example the Construction Safety Certification Scheme (CSCS) and/or the Basic Electrical Safety Competence for Access, Movement and Egress Scheme (BESC:ACE).
 See the Energy and Utilities website for more details.

-Following your apprenticeship or college course and after further training with your employer, you can work towards registering as Engineering Technician (EngTech) with the Engineering Council.
+Following your apprenticeship or college course and after further training with your employer, you can work towards registering as an Engineering Technician (EngTech) with the Engineering Council.

 If you do not follow either of the above training routes, you may still be able to achieve EngTech by another approved route.
 You can check these alternative routes with the Engineering Council or with the relevant professional engineering institution.